top of page

 Dec 29, 20253 min read

-A clear guide to tackling the ‘scientific article analysis’ question If you’re preparing for the Unit 7: Contemporary Issues in Science external exam, you’ll know that Question 3 is one of the most difficult questions on the paper .
+A clear guide to tackling the ‘scientific article analysis’ question If you’re preparing for the BTEC Applied Science Unit 7: Contemporary Issues in Science external exam, you’ll know that Question 3 is one of the most difficult questions on the paper .
 It tests your ability to interpret, analyse, and evaluate scientific information. 🧠 What is Question 3 about?
 Question 3 is worth 12 marks and is built around a scientific article presented in the exam paper.
-You are expected to consider how
+You are exp

 PM